minqiaowang/work-with-db-shard/setup-environment/setup-environment.md

 2. Once this job succeeds, you will get an apply complete notification from Terraform.
 Click **Outputs**,  you can get the **public ip address** for the shard director, shard catalog and shard database.
-You can also found the sys user password for the catalog database and shard database.
+You can also get the sys user password for the catalog database and shard database.

     ![image-20210123101504556](images/image-20210123101504556.png)

-3. Write down all the public ips and sys password for later use.
-It's same like the following.
+3. Write down all the public ip's and sys password for later use.
+It will be similar to the following.
 All the pdb name in the catalog and shard database is named `sdbpdb` by default.
 For example: the sys user password is: `sd_yonN176_uGAE009qa`

     | Public IP       | Hostname | Act as              | PDB name |
     | --------------- | -------- | ------------------- | -------- |